toyokumo/gluttony/README.md

 (require '[clojure.core.async :as a]
          '[gluttony.core :as gluttony])

-(defn compute
+(defn consume
-  "Your compute function takes three arguments.
+  "Your consume function takes three arguments.
   `message` is a instance received from SQS.
   You MUST call `respond` which is 2nd argument or `raise` which is 3rd argument. respond delete the message from the SQS, so call it when your process has done successfully.